-A summary of the ecosystem restoration measures that are under consideration is provided below.
-The four main components include stream restoration through channel realignment and bank stabilization, establishment of a riparian buffer zone to help shade and further stabilize the channel, wetland floodplain creation, and filling of the borrow pits.
+A summary of the preliminary ecosystem restoration measures that were considered is provided below.
+The four main components included stream restoration through channel realignment and bank stabilization, establishment of a riparian buffer zone to help shade and further stabilize the channel, wetland floodplain creation, and filling of the borrow pits.